dfluechter/django_react_portfolio/README.md

 ## 🚀 Deployment

-This project is configured for deployment on Render, with the database hosted on a separate provider like Netlify or Supabase.
+This project is configured for deployment on Render, with the database hosted on Netlify.

 ### 1. Database Setup (Netlify)